reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 > Note
 >
-> If you're writing a shared component, the [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables the new lifecycle to be used with older versions of React as well.
+> If you're writing a shared component, the [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat) polyfill enables the new `getDerivedStateFromProps` lifecycle to be used with older versions of React as well.
 [Learn more about how to use it below.](#open-source-project-maintainers)

 ### Invoking external callbacks